percona/everest-doc/docs/manage_users.md

 everestctl accounts create -u <username> -p $PASSWORD
 ```

+!!! info "Important"
+    For Percona Everest version 1.0.0, new users have full access to the system.
+However, once RBAC support is in place, an admin user will be able to manage permissions for users, granting them fine-grained control over database resources.

 This user will have all the permissions to the system.

 ### List the users